Beate Höing

 Coesfeld, Germany, 1966

-The painter and ceramist-sculptor Beate Höing creates works of art whose aesthetics are deeply influenced by folk art’s ornamentation and manual techniques.
-Finding inspiration for her motifs in souvenir culture, but also in fairy tales and myths, she deploys her growing imagination in works defined by an unmistakable style and singular charm.
+The painter and ceramist-sculptor Beate Höing (b.
+1966, lives and works in Coesfeld and Münster) creates works of art whose aesthetics are deeply influenced by the ornamentation and manual techniques of folk art.
+Drawing inspiration for her motifs from souvenir culture, but also from fairy tales and myths, she unfolds her growing imagination in works defined by an unmistakable style and unique charm.

 More about the artist

-Thus Beate Höing offers the viewer a humorous insight into a small world that, with its privacy and intimacy, can sometimes mean more to us than liberal sophistication by recalling a cozy existence that arouses nostalgia and memories of times past, but that has been functioning less and less ever since. the generation forced into it is gradually disappearing.
+Thus Beate Höing offers the viewer a humorous insight into a small world which, with its privacy and intimacy, can sometimes mean more to us than liberal sophistication by recalling a cosy existence that arouses nostalgia and memories of times past, but which has been functioning less and less ever since. the generation forced into it is gradually disappearing.